SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 (or the character has to persuade the lender/contract holder to let him keep them).

-Debt (R2)
+### Debt (R2) ###

 The character owes a lot of money (or something else valuable) to someone dangerous, or the results of owing this debt are dangerous.
 For example, the character could owe his life to a really strange old scientist, and, every time that person needs a favor (usually going off somewhere dangerous and doing something suicidal), the character has to drop everything and go.

 Restrictions/Notes: The rules are the same as for Debt (R1).

-Debt (R3)
+### Debt (R3) ###

 The character owes almost everything to someone or something.
-In the case of worldly goods, the character must turn over nearly everything to the “lender” at the end of an adventure -- the character must “borrow” these things back at the beginning of the next adventure.
-And it is up to the gamemaster what the “lender” gives back.
+In the case of worldly goods, the character must turn over nearly everything to the "lender" at the end of an adventure -- the character must "borrow" these things back at the beginning of the next adventure.
+And it is up to the gamemaster what the "lender" gives back.
 In most cases, this means the character is either Employed or under some similar sort of restriction.

-Example: Your character might belong to a particularly strict cult or religion.
-She has to tithe all worldly goods (or, at least, a large portion
+Example: *Your character might belong to a particularly strict cult or religion.
+She has to tithe all worldly goods (or, at least, a large portion of worldly goods) to the cult after every adventure.

-22

-of worldly goods) to the cult after every adventure.
 If she does not, she would be cast out -- a fate she would not enjoy -- or even hunted and killed.
-At the beginning of each adventure, the character must beg and persuade whoever is in charge to let her have any goods she needs.
+At the beginning of each adventure, the character must beg and persuade whoever is in charge to let her have any goods she needs.*

 Restrictions/Notes: Debt (R3) is so wide-sweeping that players may not usually combine in it with the lower versions or link to individual Advantages unless the player and the gamemaster are particularly inventive.
-A character with Debt (R3) might “owe” the possession of a Rank
-3 or Rank 4 Advantage to a particular source (a character might have received Equipment from a multiple-system-spanning megacorporation source) and have to pay some sort of tithe (a sacriﬁce, all the money the character obtains, etc.) to get the use of the Advantage.
+A character with Debt (R3) might "owe" the possession of a Rank 3 or Rank 4 Advantage to a particular source (a character might have received Equipment from a multiple-system-spanning megacorporation source) and have to pay some sort of tithe (a sacriﬁce, all the money the character obtains, etc.) to get the use of the Advantage.

-Devotion (R1)
+### Devotion (R1) ###

 The character feels compelled to take certain actions out of love, an honor code, or a perceived duty to something else.
 The character may, at times, do things he ﬁnds morally questionable in order to achieve a greater good.
 With Devotion (R1), the character’s beliefs do not come into play very often.

-Devotion (R2)
+### Devotion (R2) ###

 The character with the Devotion (R2) Disadvantage believes very strongly in something and will attempt to persuade others of the truth of his beliefs.
 His patriotism or loyalty to an ideal plays a role in his day-to-day life.

-Devotion (R3)
+### Devotion (R3) ###

 At this rank, the character’s belief in the cause motivates almost all his actions.
 The character would willingly die for his belief.

-Employed (R1)
+### Employed (R1) ###

 The character has a job.
 Maybe the job relates to what the character wants to do during adventures, or maybe not.
 Regardless, the character wants to keep her job (or has to, for some reason), and she must take responsibility for missing work and fulﬁlling her obligations.

 Restrictions/Notes: The player and the gamemaster might have to work to roleplay this, but an occasional conﬂict should arise between what the character wants to do and what she has to do.
 The character might even have to keep some activities secret or lose her job.
-Some examples include special ops for a government or private organization, bodyguard, mercenary, reporter, writer, holo-vid maker, private investigator, bounty hunter, and police oﬃcer.
+Some examples include special ops for a government or private organization, bodyguard, mercenary, reporter, writer, holo-vid maker, private investigator, bounty hunter, and police officer.
 The less freedom the character has in making decisions during the adventure and what she wants to do during her working hours (and perhaps even her spare time), the greater the rank in Employed.

-Employed (R2)
+### Employed (R2) ###

 The character works for someone, or something, that pretty much runs his life.
 When he goes on adventures, he either has to go through lots of red tape to get permission, or it’s because he was assigned the mission.
 As a result, the character has little free will regarding what he does or how he does it, and he should come into conﬂict with his employer on occasion.
-Also, since the character is an employee, if he is on a mission,

-Character Options

-he usually has to turn over his share of the loot for corporate disposal -- he’ll get something out of it, certainly, but not a full share.
+Also, since the character is an employee, if he is on a mission, he usually has to turn over his share of the loot for corporate disposal -- he’ll get something out of it, certainly, but not a full share.

-Enemy (R1) characters should either show up only occasionally (maybe once during an adventure), or they should be minor annoyances that can only be a real problem if the character doesn’t deal with them when they show up.
-Multiple Enemies of various ranks can be selected (just don’t go overboard).

 Restrictions/Notes: The rules are the same as for Employed (R1).
-Just make sure that“the job” is fairly inconvenient for the character, but there are reasons he doesn’t quit.
+Just make sure that"the job" is fairly inconvenient for the character, but there are reasons he doesn’t quit.
 Maybe he has the Wealth Advantage only so long as he has the Employed (R2) Disadvantage -- that would be a good way of tying in the Disadvantage.

-Enemy (R2)
-The rules are the same as for
-Enemy (R1), only the character is more powerful, more annoying, and/ or more a part of the character’s life.

-Employed (R3)
+### Employed (R3) ###

 The character is, essentially, a slave.
 This does not mean the character is poor or without means -- just without free choice.
 The character does virtually everything because he must.
 For example, a character might be the head of a large corporation.
 But the only way things get done is for the character to do them or be there to oversee their getting done.
-Adventures only occur when they are in direct concordance with the interests of the “employer.”
+Adventures only occur when they are in direct concordance with the interests of the "employer."
 In all other ways, this Disadvantage is like its lower rank versions.

 Restrictions/Notes: See Employed under the other ranks.

-Enemy (R1)
+### Enemy (R1) ###

 An individual or group has it in for the character.
 An Enemy who is a single person of power and inﬂuence no greater than the character might actually want the character dead.
 An Enemy (R1) of power and inﬂuence greater than the character simply wants to hassle the character for some reason.
 Maybe in the town the character operates, the law enforcement authorities have his name and picture on ﬁle -- and they’ll use any excuse to run him in or hassle him because they think of him as a troublemaker.
 Or, perhaps, the character’s landlord throws